dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xRegistry** provides a mechanism to manage registry keys and values on a target node.
 * **xEnvironment** configures and manages environment variables.
 * **xWindowsProcess** provides a mechanism to start and stop a Windows process.
-* **xProcessSet** allows starting and stopping of a group of windows processes with no arguments.
+* **xProcessSet** provides a mechanism to configure and manage multiple xWindowsProcess resources on a target node.
 * **xUser** provides a mechanism to manage local users on the target node.
 * **xWindowsFeature** provides a mechanism to install or uninstall Windows roles or features on a target node.
 * **xWindowsFeatureSet** provides a mechanism to configure and manage multiple xWindowsFeature resources on a target node.